Anywhere365/DialogueStudioFlows/DefaultUCCsimple_solution/README.md

 ## Todo after Import
  - Change Server name and ucc name in Incoming node
- - Make sure you have configured same skills in your ucc
+ - Make sure you have configured same skills in your ucc as mentioned in Enqueue node
- - optional change Say and Ask&Wait messages
+ - optional change Say and Ask&Wait messages or Skill names
  - Configure Agents, AgentSkills, Business hours in Sharepoint